Security guidelines

 rfswift run -i sdr_light -n secure_sdr -u 0 -g "c 189:* rwm" -t bridge

-Wi-Fi Assessment with Controlled Capabilities
+Wi-Fi Assessment with Controlled Capabilities and Recording

-# Start with minimal privileges
+# Start with minimal privileges, record for compliance

-rfswift run -i wifi -n wifi_assessment -a NET_ADMIN
+rfswift run -i wifi -n wifi_assessment -a NET_ADMIN \

 Hardware Reverse Engineering with Isolation